Schobs/MediMarker/README.md

 If you are using classical heatmap regression (like U-Net) and just changing the model, you can most likely copy all the implementations from trainer/model_trainer_unet.py.

-- \__init__: Here you can overide any parameters in the \__init__ function in model_trainer_base.py e.g. early_stop_patience.
+- \__init__: Here you can override any parameters in the \__init__ function in model_trainer_base.py e.g. early_stop_patience.
 You can also define any hyperparameters model you are using (or load them from your custom config file).
 Here, define your loss function too.
 Importantly, load in your training and evaluation Label Generators as self.train_label_generator and self.eval_label_generator, respectively.
 See the next section for the details. **Naming convention matters, match the variable names you are overriding from model_trainer_base.py exactly otherwise LannU-Net will not find them!**

 - initialise_network(): Load in your initialized network here called *self.network*.
 You can reference variables you defined in \__init__.
 Send it to the device you are using.

-- initialize_optimizer_and_scheduler(): Define your list of learnable paramters and initialise your self.optimizer useing them.
+- initialize_optimizer_and_scheduler(): Define your list of learnable parameters and initialize your self.optimizer using them.

 - initialize_loss_function(): Initialise your deep supervision weights (if using!) and your loss function: self.loss.